uarm-artemis-official/Software-Onboarding/README.md

 # Software Onboarding

 Welcome to the software onboarding projects repository.
-This repository contains a series of increasingly complex onboarding projects designed to introduce new members to the fundamentals of autonomous aiming and autonomous navigation.
+This repository contains a series of onboarding projects designed to introduce new members to the fundamentals of autonomous aiming and autonomous navigation.

 These projects are meant to provide hands-on experience with the technologies we use most frequently in software development.
 The onboarding starts simple and progressively builds up, covering concepts from deep learning-based object detection, to traditional computer vision techniques, and eventually into navigation and ROS2.